How to Write a Letter of Intent for Commercial Lease

-Navigating the commercial leasing process can be both exciting and challenging, especially for first-time tenants.
+The commercial leasing process can be intimidating, that’s a fact.
+This is especially true for first-time tenants.
 A crucial step in securing the perfect space for your business is crafting a well-thought-out Letter of Intent (LOI).
 This document serves as a foundation for lease negotiations, helping to ensure that your interests are protected and your lease terms are favorable.
 In this guide, we will provide a comprehensive checklist to help future tenants prepare an effective LOI for a commercial space.

 Understanding the Letter of Intent